 I decided my students shouldn’t have to settle for less-than-perfect bind-offs, and so in order to find solutions to this problem, I sacrificed a bunch of my lace projects in progress (believe me, they weren’t going anywhere).

-The three winning bind-offs I found were the Frilled Standard Bind-Off, which I am going to teach you today; the Picot Chain Bind-Off, and Jeny’s Surprisingly Stretchy Bind-Off (JSSBO), both of which I teach you in my upcoming course I Love Bind-Offs.
+The three winning bind-offs I found were the Frilled Standard Bind-Off, which I am going to teach you today, and the Picot Chain Bind-Off and Jeny’s Surprisingly Stretchy Bind-Off (JSSBO), both of which I teach you in I Love Bind-Offs.

 My favorite bind-off for lace, the Frilled Standard Bind-off, was actually not in any of the books I studied as a suggested lace bind-off.
 But it turned out to be the all-around winner for ease, speed, and stretch.